-In our selection criteria we are looking for your potential for independent thinking, ability to follow an argument, comprehension, problem-solving and a spirit of enquiry.
-Applicants will need to display evidence of a strong academic record and an ability to deploy their knowledge in ways that show initiative and enthusiasm.
+In our selection criteria we are looking for your potential for independent thinking, ability to follow an argument and problem-solving skills.
+Applicants will need to display evidence of a strong academic record and an ability to deploy their knowledge in ways that show initiative.
 Interviews are not a test of knowledge but give candidates the opportunity to respond in a thoughtful way to unpredictable questions and ideas.

 You will need to submit your application by 6pm on 15 October.
 You must also register for the Geography Admissions Test (GAT) by this date.
 Put these admissions timeline dates in your diary and start planning your application now.